 I took a little water on my hands and smoothed each antler out.
 The one on the left below has been smoothed, and the one on the right has not been.
 It worked!

 Now for paint!
 FYI, I am not an artist.
-I simply pulled up the Pottery Barn picture on my computer, broke out a few shades of white and brown, and experimented.
+I simply pulled up a picture on my computer, broke out a few shades of white and brown, and experimented.
 Don’t be afraid.
-Just break out your brush and get started!
+Just break out your brushes and get started!

 The worst that can happen is that you paint over it and start over.
 I played around until I was happy with the results.